untilhamza/vexa/services/transcription-collector/README.md

 # Add language-specific stopwords
 STOPWORDS = {
     "en": ["the", "and", "for", "you", "this", "that"],
-    # Add other languages as needed
+    #TODO: Add other languages as needed
 }
 ```